Zero-COVID: Montserrat

-The British territory and Caribbean island of Montserrat has used a Zero-COVID strategy, using testing and quarantine on inbound travelers to prevent localized outbreaks.
+The British territory and Caribbean island of Montserrat used a Zero-COVID strategy, using testing and quarantine on inbound travelers to prevent localized outbreaks.
 It had suffered just 175 cases and two deaths as of April 2022.
 From 31 December 2021, Montserrat suffered its first major outbreak, with 67 locally transmitted infections and one death.
 On 1 March 2022, the ministry of health declared the outbreak to be over, having gone 31 days without a locally transmitted case.
-In October 2022 Montserrat ended measures.
+In October 2022, Montserrat ended measures.

 New Zealand

 New Zealand reported its first case of COVID-19 on 28 February 2020.
 From 19 March, entry into New Zealand was limited to citizens and residents, and the country began quarantining new arrivals in converted hotels on 10 April.

 On 21 March, a four-tier alert level system was introduced, and most of the country was placed under lockdown from 25 March.
 Due to the success of the elimination strategy, restrictions were progressively lifted between 28 April and 8 June, when the country moved to the lowest alert level, and the last restrictions (other than quarantine for travelers) were removed.

 After the lifting of restrictions, New Zealand went for 102 days without any community transmission.
 On 11 August 2020, four members of a single family in Auckland tested positive for SARS-CoV-2, prompting a city-wide lockdown, and lesser restrictions throughout New Zealand.
 Additional cases related to this cluster of infections were identified over the following weeks.
 On 21 September, after a week without any new cases of community transmission, restrictions were dropped to the lowest level outside of Auckland.
 Restrictions in Auckland were eased somewhat two days later, and moved to the lowest level on 7 October.

 Additional small outbreaks led to temporary restrictions in parts of New Zealand in February, March, and June 2021.

 The country moved to a nationwide lockdown on 17 August 2021, after the detection of one new local case outside of quarantine in Auckland.
-Over the following weeks, Auckland remained under lockdown as cases rose, while the most of the rest of the country progressively eased restrictions.
+Over the following weeks, Auckland remained under lockdown as cases rose, while most of the rest of the country progressively eased restrictions.
 On 4 October 2021, the government of New Zealand announced that it was transitioning away from its zero-COVID strategy, arguing that the Delta variant made elimination infeasible.

 North Korea

-North Korea also reportedly follows an "elimination strategy."
+North Korea also reportedly follows an "elimination strategy".